Offline Handwritten Signature Verification - Literature Review: Conclusion

 \section{Conclusion}

-Over the last decade, several researchers have proposed different methods for Offline Signature Verification.
-In spite of the these advancements, the experimental results still report somewhat large error rates for distinguishing genuine signatures and skilled forgeries, when large public datasets are used for testing, such as GPDS.
-Error rates are at least around 7-8\% in the best reported results, even when the number of samples for training is around 10-15 (results are worse with 1-3 samples per user, which is a common scenario in banks and other institutions).
-Although these recent results are encouraging, and improve upon previous work, the error rates are still large considering the critical environments where signature verification is used in practice.

-Analyzing the recent contributions to the field, we can notice that they concentrate in the following categories: \begin{itemize} \item \textbf{Obtaining better features} - In recent years, several new feature extractors have been proposed for the task.
-Texture features (LBP variations), interest-point matching (SIFT, SURF) and directional features (HOG) have been successfully used to increase the accuracy of Offline Signature Verification Systems. \item \textbf{Improving classification with limited number of samples} - Given the severe constraints in practical applications, researchers have searched for ways to increase performance in cases where a small number of samples per user is available.
-In particular, the creation of dissimilarity-based writer-independent solutions have shown to be promising to address this problem. \item \textbf{Augmenting the datasets} - Related to the problem of having low number of samples per user, some researchers have focused in generating synthetic signature samples, in order to increase the number of samples available for training. \item \textbf{Building model ensembles} - In order to increase classification accuracy, and the robustness of the solutions, some researchers have investigated the creation of both static and dynamic ensembles of classifiers. \end{itemize}
+Over the last decade, researchers have proposed a large variety of methods for Offline Signature Verification.
+While distinguishing genuine signatures and skilled forgeries remains a challenging task, error rates have dropped significantly in the last few years, mostly due to advancements in Deep Learning applied to the task.
+Analyzing the recent contributions to the field, we can notice that they concentrate in the following categories: \begin{itemize} \item \textbf{Obtaining better features} - Several new feature extractors have been proposed for the task.
+Texture features (LBP variations), interest-point matching (SIFT, SURF) and directional features (HOG) have been successfully used to increase the accuracy of Offline Signature Verification Systems.
+More recently, feature learning methods have been successfully applied for the task, showing that features learned for a subset of users generalize to new users, and even users from other datasets. \item \textbf{Improving classification with limited number of samples} - Given the severe constraints in practical applications, researchers have searched for ways to increase performance in cases where a small number of samples per user is available.
+In particular, the creation of dissimilarity-based writer-independent solutions, and metric-learning solutions have shown to be promising to address this problem. \item \textbf{Augmenting the datasets} - Related to the problem of having low number of samples per user, some researchers have focused in generating synthetic signatures, in order to increase the number of samples available for training. \item \textbf{Building model ensembles} - In order to increase classification accuracy, and the robustness of the solutions, some researchers have investigated the creation of both static and dynamic ensembles of classifiers. \end{itemize}

-In the authors' opinion, this trend will continue for future work, with researchers continuing to explore better feature representations for the problem; and investigating solutions that address the particularities of the problem domain, such as having small number of samples per training.